google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 A BBQ thermometer is a device used to measure the internal temperature of food, particularly meat, during the cooking process.

-Why is a BBQ thermometer important?
+Why is a BBQ thermometer critical?

-A BBQ thermometer is important because it allows you to cook food to a safe internal temperature, which helps to prevent foodborne illnesses.
+A BBQ thermometer is crucial because it allows you to cook food to a safe internal temperature, which helps to prevent foodborne illnesses.
 It also helps you to cook meat to your desired level of doneness.

 What types of BBQ thermometers are there?